ToukanLabs/workflow-editor-js/README.md

 ## Caveats

 - Only one workflow editor is allowed per page.
-- When drawing a transition you must end on a "target" - i.e. a little dot anchor point, simply dragging to the middle of another stage is not enough.˜
+- When drawing a transition you must end on a "target" - i.e. a little dot anchor point, simply dragging to the middle of another stage is not enough.
-- Theres a distinct possibility that nothing will work.